nendokasei/testrail-docs/Introduction-To-TestRail.md

 ## Milestones

-In TestRail, you have the capability to include your project milestones in your workflow.
+In TestRail, you can include your project milestones in your workflow.
 These milestones can encompass significant project events, such as anticipated public software releases, internal test phases, or even specialized beta releases for key clients.
 Once you've integrated your milestones into TestRail, you gain the ability to allocate test runs to specific milestones.

 This practice of assigning test runs to milestones offers several advantages.
 It enables you to conveniently monitor the progress and test results of each milestone individually.
 This proves especially valuable when you're concurrently working on multiple milestones or managing numerous active test runs.
 Effectively utilizing milestones within TestRail can greatly streamline your project management process.